wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Upgrade now for full 1 Sass bug fix and full compatibility with WooCommerce Version 2.2.2 and WordPress 4.0

 = 1.1.0 =
 Major version upgrade.
 Full front end and back end conversion to Sass and Tweaks for full compatibility with soon to be released WooCommerce 2.2